Fuel Saver Technology minimizes consumption, but does not hinder performance.

 Fuel Saver Technology is electronically calibrated to operate within a certain spectrum of both speed and engine RPM.
 The range of operating speed is from 20-80 mph.
 There is an RPM window that goes from 1,200 to 3,000 RPM, allowing Fuel Saver Technology to function in multiple gears within the transmission.
 When Fuel Saver Technology is in operation, cylinders one, four, six and seven deactivate.
 On the odd bank, those are the two outside cylinders, and on the even bank the two inside cylinders.

-When an SRT vehicle is in fuel technology mode, the engine is loaded up more than in V-8 mode.
-When dropping down to four cylinders, the throttle is opened up more and thus increases the mass in the engine needed to produce the level of torque that was being made in eight cylinder mode.
+When an SRT vehicle is in Fuel Saver mode, the engine is loaded up more than in V-8 mode.
+When dropping down to four cylinders, the throttle is opened up more and thus increases the mass flow in the engine needed to produce the level of torque that was being made in eight cylinder mode.
 The exhaust system was designed to account for this with minimal obtrusion to the driver.

-“What’s being transmitted through the exhaust system is four cylinders that are running really nicely and four cylinders that aren’t running at all and just pumping air through them,” notes Jagoda.
+“What’s being transmitted through the exhaust system is four cylinders that are running really nicely and four cylinders that aren’t running at all,” notes Jagoda.
 “That can create some level of undesirable NVH (noise, vibration and harshness) above and beyond if you were running an eight cylinder engine.
 The exhaust system has to have both of those aspects in mind.
 It was a multiple iteration development process, maximizing both V-8 exhaust note and the exhaust note in Fuel Saver Technology.”

 “What Fuel Saver Technology means in the SRT lineup is that we increased performance,” said Jagoda.
 “At SRT, we are Street and Racing Technology, so our number one goal is to bring race track technology to vehicles with license plates and put them on the street.
 We’ll never compromise performance or any aspect of performance for items such as Fuel Saver Technology.”